Clay-Ferguson/quantizr/README.md

 Join the Fediverse!

-A new kind of decentralized and federated social media and content management platform.
+A new kind of social media and content management platform.
 Connect to the Fediverse with unique and powerful features like wikis, blogging, document collaboration, conversation threads, encrypted secure messaging, video/audio recording & sharing, file sharing, a podcatcher, and much more.

 Create hierarchically organized content that's always editable like a wiki and shared on the Fediverse and/or IPFS.
 Quanta is a new kind of platform with a new kind of architecture where you always have complete control of your own data.